retracee/cppopenweathermap/README.md

 Change URL String to your openweathermap API url

-Compile with g++ weather.cpp -lcurl
+Compile with g++ weather.cpp -lcurl -o weather

+./weather

 If you don't have a URL string use my other project: https://github.com/retracee/rustopenweathermapURL